 I am 4th-year Ph.D.
-Student and Research Assistant at the Department of Electrical Engineering of University at Buffalo, The State University of New York.
+Student and Research Assistant with the Department of Electrical Engineering of University at Buffalo, The State University of New York.
 My academic and research advisor is Professor Dimitris A. Pados.

 I am Graduate Student Member of the societies IEEE Signal Processing, IEEE Communications, IEEE Computational Intelligence, IEEE Information Theory, and SPIE.

-In June 2013, I received the Best Paper Award at the 10th IEEE International Symposium on Wireless Communication Systems (ISWCS 2013), in Ilmenau, Germany, for the paper "Some options for L1-subspace signal processing."
+In August 2013, I received the Best Paper Award at the 10th IEEE International Symposium on Wireless Communication Systems (ISWCS 2013), in Ilmenau, Germany, for the paper "Some options for L1-subspace signal processing."

-Adaptive statistical optimization with limited data.
+Adaptive statistical optimization with limited data

-Cognitive spread-spectrum channelization for wireless communication networks.
+Cognitive channelization (signal waveform design) for multiuser wireless communication networks

 May 2014: Student Travel Grant Award, SPIE DSS 2014.

 Paper: "Direction finding with L1-norm subspaces," co-authored by P. P. Markopoulos, N. Tsagkarakis, G. N. Karystinos, and D. A. Pados.

 August 2013: Best Paper Award, IEEE ISWCS 2013.